xtaran/ratpoison-desktop/README.md

 So this repository is no more a ratpoison only setup.
 But since I neither want to change the repository name nor any URL I decided that I stick with having "ratpoison" in the name.
-The amount of "rodent" usage you need with this setup hasn't changed anyway, so without the relation to the window manager of this name, the name is still fitting (as it fits to the window manager of that name :-).
+The amount of "rodent" usage you need with this setup hasn’t changed anyway, so without the relation to the window manager of this name, the name is still fitting (as it fits to the window manager of that name :-).